Our Philosophy

 Our Projects

-IFRAD is operating a private sector led model in Northern Uganda and West Nile regions, with the ambition to scale to other geographical contexts.
-Our rationale for the choice of regions is based on household poverty rates of 46% in Northern Uganda, compared to 24% in Eastern.
-Youth are particularly impacted as result.
-Our systems – approach is aimed at solving poverty and youth unemployment at micro, meso,and macro levels.
+IFRAD operates a private sector led model in Northern Uganda and West Nile regions, with ambitions to scale to other contexts.
+We chose these regions because household poverty rates hit 46% in Northern Uganda compared to 24% in Eastern.
+Youth face the hardest impacts.
+Our approach tackles poverty and youth unemployment at micro, meso, and macro levels.
+We combine traditional capacity building with innovative solutions, including AI applications in humanitarian settings, to strengthen health systems and improve lives..

 Youth Empowerment and Engagement